natealcedo/dotfiles/README.md

 1. Compile vim from source with both python dependencies as per documentation from YouCompleteMe page.
 2. Use the adobe source pro font instsalled from the fonts for vim-powerline/airline.
 Gives abit of margin between lines.
 It helps to make reading code from line to line easier

-## Compiling vim
-1. Compile as per YouCompleteMe docs.
-2. Only link 2.7.13 library from pyenv/version/2.7.13/config during compile BUT python 3 as per normal.

 #Enjoy!